dynamicsamic/DevNotes/DevNotes/PHP.md

 // Delete a variable (does not work with constants). unset($variable);

+// Check if a variable exists and not is not null. isset($variable);

 // Global variables are not seen inside functions.
 $a = 10;